 The interest rates on bridge loans are higher than they will be for permanent financing because the lender is taking on a bigger risk.
 Interest rates for bridge loans range between 6% to 11%.
 On average they fall between 7% to 8%.
 Currently, bridge lenders are aggressively dropping rates to 4%, and under 3% in some cases.

 There are many different types of bridge loans.
 Interest rates vary depending on the type of deal, closing time and the buyer’s financial standing.

-“There are bridge loans where you can close in one day, or a few months,” said Jonny Rahimi, Senior Broker at Lev Capital.
+“There are bridge loans where you can close in one day, or a few months,” said Jonny Rahimi, a financing expert at Lev.
 “All of that is going to determine the interest rate.
 Some investors might have to close on a property within two weeks.
 There’s less due diligence, a riskier deal, and it’s going to command a higher interest rate.”

 As a general rule of thumb, it’s helpful to think about bridge loans in terms of three different categories.